Automating OpenVPN Tunnels

-In this guide we will explore how to set up the automatic management of OpenVPN tunnels.
+In this guide, we will explore how to set up the automatic provisioning and management of OpenVPN tunnels.

-To install ansible we suggest you follow the official ansible installation guide .
+To install Ansible, we suggest following the official Ansible installation guide.

-After having installed ansible, you need to install git (example for linux debian/ubuntu systems):
+After installing Ansible, you need to install Git (example for Linux Debian/Ubuntu systems):

 sudo apt-get install git

-After having ansible and git installed, install the required roles:
+After installing both Ansible and Git, install the required roles:

 ansible-galaxy install git+https://github.com/Stouts/Stouts.openvpn,3.0.0 nkakouros.easyrsa

-Create an ansible inventory file named hosts on your local machine and not in the server with the following contents:
+Create an Ansible inventory file named inventory on your local machine (not on the server) with the following contents:

 [openvpn]